NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 ## The Instagram effect

-Well, I don't even have an instagram account, so I guess I should call it "The RSS effect" because I get most of my information from podcasts and blogs.
+Well, I don't even have an Instagram account, so I guess I should call it "The RSS effect" because I get most of my information from podcasts and blogs.
 And that's definitely distorting my vision of reality.
 I spend my days listening to how great everyone else's life is, and how their passion lead them to a successful career.
 But [that's only the tip of the iceberg](https://www.reddit.com/r/Instagramreality/comments/hpo4jr/a_little_reminder_that_instagram_is_the_tip_of/).

 I have been listening to too many Steve Jobs quotes: